se-panfilov/anarchy-engine/packages/showcases-shared/README.md

-# Anarchy engine showcase-shared package
+# Anarchy engine showcases-shared package

 Shared utilities and types for the Anarchy engine' showcases app.